p00temkin/arctang/README.md

    --probe_arcstandard		Estimates ARC standard of assetid --debug				Debug mode
-   --metadata			Grab the JSON metadata of ARC NFT with specified assetid --walletname			Wallet name to use for specified action --mnemonic			Mnemonic to use for creating an Algorand account.
+   --metadata			Grab the JSON metadata of ARC NFT with specified assetid --imageurl			Grab the image URL of the of ARC NFT with specified assetid --walletname			Wallet name to use for specified action --mnemonic			Mnemonic to use for creating an Algorand account.
 Use with --walletname --to				Target account address for asset TRANSFER action